jileyitayo/LandingAI2/prd.md

 ---

 ### Feature 2: AI Website Generation Engine
-**Description:** Core AI functionality that converts user prompts into complete website code.
+**Description:** Core AI functionality that converts user prompts into complete website code, with the ability to generate custom templates or use existing ones.

 **User Stories:**
 - As a user, I want to describe my website needs in plain English
 - As a user, I want to see my website generated within 30 seconds
 - As a user, I want to regenerate with refined prompts
 - As a user, I want to choose a style/template before generation
+- As a user, I want to generate a custom template based on my business type and design preferences
+- As a user, I want to save generated templates for reuse across projects

 **Technical Requirements:**
 - Integration with OpenAI API (GPT-4) or similar
 - Prompt engineering for website generation
+- Prompt engineering for template generation (layout, color schemes, typography)
-- Template system for consistent outputs
+- Template system for consistent outputs (system + user-generated)
 - Real-time generation status updates
+- Template validation and storage
+- Template preview generation

 ---